Mugiwara555343/3d-showcase/README.md

 ---

 ## 🧠 Why It Matters
-As I build AI systems that interact with or generate 3D assets, my foundation in modeling and real-time engines allows me to *understand the structure* behind the pixels.
-This repo serves both as a nod to my roots and a stepping stone into 3D GenAI.
+I’m now developing AI pipelines that will interface with 3D data — from prompts to assets to real-time memory.
+This work grounds me in how 3D is built and optimized, which helps me imagine more effective GenAI tooling for artists.

 ---